ericmedvet/jgea/README.md

 @inproceedings{medvet2022jgea,
-  title={JGEA: a Modular Java Framework for Experimenting with Evolutionary Computation}, author={Medvet, Eric and Nadizar, Giorgia and Manzoni, Luca}, booktitle={Proceedings of the genetic and evolutionary computation conference companion}, year={2022}
+  title={JGEA: a Modular Java Framework for Experimenting with Evolutionary Computation}, author={Medvet, Eric and Nadizar, Giorgia and Manzoni, Luca}, booktitle={Proceedings of the Genetic and Evolutionary Computation Conference companion}, year={2022}
 }
 ```